ACINQ/eclair/source/index.html.md

 Welcome to the Eclair API, this website contains documentation and code examples about how to interact with the Eclair lightning node via its API.
 Feel free to suggest improvements and fixes to this documentation by submitting a pull request to the [repo](https://github.com/ACINQ/eclair).
-The API uses [HTTP form data](https://en.wikipedia.org/wiki/POST_(HTTP)#Use_for_submitting_web_forms) and returns JSON encoded object or simple strings if no object is being returned, all errors are handled with a JSON response more info [here](#errors).
+The API uses [HTTP form data](https://en.wikipedia.org/wiki/POST_(HTTP)#Use_for_submitting_web_forms) and returns JSON-encoded objects or simple strings if no objects are being returned.
+All errors are handled with a JSON response (more info [here](#errors)).
 All monetary values are in millisatoshi unless stated otherwise.

 # Authentication

 Eclair uses HTTP Basic authentication and expects to receive the correct header with every request.
-To set an API password use the [configuration](https://github.com/ACINQ/eclair/blob/master/eclair-core/src/main/resources/reference.conf).
+To set an API password, use the [configuration](https://github.com/ACINQ/eclair/blob/master/eclair-core/src/main/resources/reference.conf).
 The rest of this document will use '21satoshi' as password which encoded as _base64_ results in `OjIxc2F0b3NoaQ==`.

 <aside class="notice">